|Page 1 | Page 2|

 Gandhiji's visit to this place in 1921 gave further impetus to the spirit of the students at Satyabadi.
 They now grew up their studies and became active members of the Congress.
 Hence forth, Satyabadi became an active centre of non Co-operation movement rather than a model educational institution.
 The Satyabadi School was in the true spirit of a national school as its main objective was to become a honey-comb of India struggle of freedom.

-Gopabandhu Das was born in Swando village of Puri district in Orissa in the year
+Gopabandhu Das was born in Swando village of Puri district in Odisha in the year

 1877 9 October.
-He is one of the founders of modern Orissa, also remembered for
+He is one of the founders of modern Odisha, also remembered for

 his patriotic lyrical poems and lucid, thought provoking writings.
 Gopabandhu Das